intentor/adic/README.md

 **Note:** there should be only one context root per scene.

-**Hint:** when using a context root for each scene of your game, to make the project more organized, on `Scripts` folder create folders for each of your scenes that will hold their own scripts and context roots.
+**Hint:** when using a context root for each scene of your game, to make the project more organized, create folders for each of your scenes that will hold their own scripts and context roots.

 ```cs
 using UnityEngine;